zcash/mpc/README.md

 This is a transcript of the protocol that can be used to verify the protocol's evaluation and construct the proving/verifying keys.

+ 1. The participants can use it to verify that their computations were included in the proving/verifying keys

+ 2. You can verify that the protocol was performed correctly and the published proving/verifying keys are actually the ones that were generated during the ceremony

+It contains the initial commitment of each of the participants, and the contents of their disc 'B', disc 'D' and disc 'F'.

 #### sprout-*.key

 These are the final parameters that can be built from the transcript.